Allen's .32RF Sidehammer Revolvers

 Barrel marking: ALLEN & WHEELOCK.
 WORCHESTER.
 MS. US / ALLEN'S PAT'S. SEPT.7.
 NOV.9.1858

-Late Second model Side-Hammer 32RF revolver
+Late Second Model Allen & Wheelock Side-Hammer 32RF revolver

 This is a Second model having the new cylinder pin latch locking.
 The recoil plate is now a lot thinner, and the hammer has a square head indicating that it is a late production.
 The revolver shown is in near mint condition with a nickel-plated finish which is quite rarely seen.